imercadouchicago/ESG_Score_API/README.md

 git clone https://github.com/yourusername/esg_score_api.git
 ```

-3. Interact with the Docker container using the make commands contained in the Makefiles.
+3. Interact with the Docker containers using the make commands contained in the Makefiles.
 See the section below for more information.

 ## Interacting with the Web Application
 The Makefile within the root of the repository contains a command to run the web application.
 The make command "make prod" will run the docker-compose.yml file, which will build the backend and frontend containers and run the web application on port 3000.